-Image Credit: karenfoleyphotography / Shutterstock Obsessive compulsive disorder
+Image Credit: karenfoleyphotography / Shutterstock

 The behaviors found in intrusive OCD often include frequent cleaning of a body part, storing unwanted objects, arranging objects in a particular manner, counting some items repeatedly, making several confirmations that the door is locked, checking numerous times that the stove is turned off, and seeking reassurance from a person frequently.
 These disorders are caused by a variety of conditions that may be genetic, neurobiologic, or environmental, and sometimes a result of medications and/or psychotherapy.

-VIDEO Types of Intrusive OCD thoughts
+Types of intrusive OCD thoughts

-Impact of Intrusive Thoughts on OCD
+Impact of intrusive thoughts on OCD

-Causes of Intrusive OCD
+Causes of intrusive OCD

 Formally, there are two theories proposed to explain the interaction of basal ganglia and ACG/OFC.
-According to the first theory, the damage in the ACG or OFC paves the way for loss of error-detection capability, which allows the brain to increase recurrence of thoughts that lead to OCD.
+According to the first theory, the damage in the ACG or OFC paves the way for a loss of error-detection capabilities, which allows the brain to increase the recurrence of thoughts that lead to OCD.
 This theory fails to elaborate the reason why people have the feeling of worry and insecurity.